Erie Lackawanna MU Cars: History

+Description

 The Lackawanna MUs were built from a combination of new motorized units (built by General Electric and Pullman) and converted coaches as trailers.
 These cars were semi-permanently attached to each other in pairs (trailer car-power car), with the trailer car on the westbound (Dover-facing) end of the train.
 Most of the trailer cars were built by Pullman.
 Typically, trains were limited to 6 pairs of these units, i.e. 12 cars.
 Although, due to the loss of a trailer car in a 1962 accident, its unmatched power car was placed into the middle of a 13-car train that was run during rush-hours only during the Erie Lackawanna years, the Tom Taber Express.
 New Jersey state law restricted the length of commuter trains to a maximum of 13 cars.
 Although with the unmatched power car in the pool of available cars, it was theoretically possible to have every combination of train length from two to 13 cars, the most common train lengths seen were 2 and 4 car trains off-peak and 6 and 8 cars during the rush hour.
 Three-car sets (two power cars plus a single coach) were used rarely, mostly as shuttle trains east of Newark, and were noted for their faster acceleration and higher top speeds, which may explain their limited use.
 Although matched sets were not over-powered, it was possible for MU trains to pull an additional freight car (most often milk cars), which would be coupled to the rear-end of the MU train.
 In later years, the 2-car off-peak configuration was abandoned in favor of a 4-car configuration for reliability purposes.

 Outbound from Hoboken, commuters could ride on the Morristown Line (the mainline) to Dover, New Jersey, a trip of 38.3 miles (62 km).
 The Montclair Branch and Gladstone Branch diverged from the Morristown line at Roseville Avenue Station in Newark and Summit, respectively.
 The MUs ran off 3000 volt DC overhead electric wire, drawing current through pantographs.
 Due to the presence of overhead bridges along the line, the overhead catenary varied considerably in height.
 Where no height restrictions existed, the catenary was typically at 24 ft, but for some bridges the wire needed to drop in clearance, with Roseville Avenue being the point of lowest clearance at 15 ft 9 in.
 This didn't affect the operation of the MUs, since they had been designed with these clearance differentials in mind, but the low clearances restricted the use of other trains on the line that had insufficient clearance.
 The Lackawanna MUs had two pantographs: one for normal use (on the Dover end of the motor car) and one with greater wire tension that was used only during ice storms (on the Hoboken end of the car).
 The trains lacked speedometers.
 On test runs, the trains attained a speed of 63 mph on level track.
 On suitable downgrades, however, the trains could reach 75 mph.